sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/usage.md

 ![maixpy3_download](./../../../zh/maixII/M2/asserts/usage/maixpy3_download.png)

-Download the file whose name contains `cp38`, then rename it into `maixpy3-9.9.9-cp38-cp38-linux_armv7l.whl`, save it into the u-disk of M2Dock, reboot your board and maixpy3 will update automatically at boot up.
+Download the file whose name incorporates `cp38`, then rename it into `maixpy3-9.9.9-cp38-cp38-linux_armv7l.whl`, save it into the u-disk of M2Dock, reboot your board and maixpy3 will update automatically at boot up.

 ![maixpy3_install](./../../../zh/maixII/M2/asserts/usage/maixpy3_install.png)